 Pectin is completely fermented and used to treat diarrhea.

 Colon Cancer afflicts patients with ulcerative colitis 7 to 30 times more frequently than it does the general population.

 The risk of colon cancer in ulcerative colitis is related to two factors:

 (2) extent of colonic involvement.

-The coloni cancer associated with ulcerative colitis is generally an adenocarcinoma evenly scattered throughout the colon.
+The colon cancer associated with ulcerative colitis is generally an adenocarcinoma evenly scattered throughout the colon.
 The adenocarcinoma is often flatter than cancers in the general population and has fewer overhanging margins.
-It is generally considered extremely aggressive.
+It is generally considered extremely aggresive

 Total proctocolectomy with brooke's ileostomy removes almost all of the diseased segment.